jupyter/governance/charters/DocumentationCharter.md

 The Documentation Working Group ("Docs Working Group") serves as a support, helper, and advisory body to Jupyter Subprojects on all aspects of documentation.
 The core pillars of our mission:

-- Improve all aspects of documentation across the Jupyter ecosystem
+- Improve all aspects of documentation across the Jupyter ecosystem.
-- Make high quality documentation that is clear, comprehensive, inclusive, and serves the varying needs of Jupyter's diverse community
+- Make high quality documentation that is clear, comprehensive, inclusive, and serves the varying needs of Jupyter's diverse community.
-- Engage with the community to help users with Jupyter products, discover their needs, and connect them with relevant information, expertise and resources
+- Engage with the community to help users with Jupyter products, discover their needs, and connect them with relevant information, expertise and resources.

 The Docs Working Group will provide a place for consistent, focused, holistic efforts to be spent on documentation across the whole ecosystem.
 This group exists in part to provide capacity and resources to the subprojects (some of which are already suffering from a lack of resources/capacity, and more specifically to work on documentation in particular).